 Getting there: Take a 45-minute ferry ride from Marina South Pier.
 You will stop off at St John’s Island before reaching Kusu.

 What to do: Explore the small island’s surprisingly rich culture and heritage, and visit its sacred sites including the Da Bo Gong Temple and the three Malay kramats or shrines (you’ll need to climb 152 steps to reach them!).
+While you’re there, pay a visit to the wishing well near the temple.
 Pack a picnic basket or prepare a barbecue for a relaxing afternoon meal.
-Keep the kids occupied and take them to see turtles at the Turtle Sanctuary (kusu means “turtle” in the Hokkien dialect) or have a refreshing swim.
+Keep the kids occupied and take them to see turtles at the Turtle Sanctuary or have a refreshing swim.

 3. Sisters’ Islands

 Boasting rich reefs and marine life, the Sisters’ Islands are part of Singapore’s first marine park.
 They’re also home to some long tailed macaques.